keelanstuart/HalideBayerDecode/README.md

 You'll also need libpng from https://libpng.sourceforge.io (and other mirrors)

-You'll need to change this project's settings to indicate the direct you have placed Halide and libpng (currently "d:\proj\halide" and "d:\proj\png", respectively, in "Settings" -> "VC++ Directories")
+...then you'll need to change this project's settings to indicate the directories where you've placed Halide and libpng (currently "d:\proj\halide" and "d:\proj\png", respectively, in "Settings" -> "VC++ Directories")

+# ****************

-This makes use to Halide to convert a bayer mosaicked image to RGB Algorithm loosely based on the paper by McGuire (https://pdfs.semanticscholar.org/088a/2f47b7ab99c78d41623bdfaf4acdb02358fb.pdf)
+This makes use of Halide to convert a bayer mosaicked image to RGB using an algorithm loosely based on the paper by Morgan McGuire, available at:
+(https://pdfs.semanticscholar.org/088a/2f47b7ab99c78d41623bdfaf4acdb02358fb.pdf)

 I make some assumptions here...
-a) the input is in RG/GB form (as opposed to GR/GB, GB/RG, or BG/GR)
+a) the input is in RGGB form (as opposed to GRGB, GBRG, or BGGR)
-b) the input image has all three channels, not a single channel
+b) the input image has all three channels, not a single channel... this is due to Halide's input model, needing, as far as I can tell, the same formats for across the board

 Halide makes some things drastically more complicated because it goes forward from the input -- as opposed to working backwards from the output as you might in 3D